uptane/uptane-standard/uptane-standard.md

 * Vehicles have the ability to establish connectivity to required backend services.
 For example, this could be done through cellular, Wi-Fi, or hard-wired mechanisms.
 * ECUs are either directly connected to the communication channel, or are indirectly connected via some sort of network gateway.
 * ECUs are programmable and provide sufficient performance to be updated.
-* ECUs must be able to perform a public key cryptography operation as well as some supporting operations.
+* ECUs must be able to perform public key cryptography operations and calculate hashes of images and metadata files.
 * There are state-of-the-art secure servers in place, such as the Director and Image repository servers.

 It is important that any bugs detected in Uptane implementations be patched promptly.
 Failure to do so could interfere with the effectiveness of Uptane's operations.